progyadeep/php-site-search/README.md

 # PHP Site Search
 A PHP script that searches your entire (PHP) website based on keywords and outputs relative URLs of appropriate pages along with their search score in a JSON array.

+# Algo....um....the logic
+It builds a list of all the files (yes, ALL THE FILES!) available in your website directory - even the ones inside sub-folders, sub-sub-folders and even **.hidden** folders and **.hidden** files themselves - excluding the ones you choose to <a href="#exclude-resources-from-search">exclude from the search</a>.

 # Input/arguments to the script
 Individual keywords.
 Comma separated, trimmed.
 For example: